 It's hard to say because I haven't broken one yet.
 I used my first CETMArack for daily messenger work in SF many years ago and could not break it-and I really tried!
 I still have it and it's as good as new.
 Sort of.
-The general consensus is that steering gets a little weird around forty pounds.
+The consensus is that steering gets a little weird around forty pounds.
 I guess it depends on you and your bike.
 HALFracks are limited to about 30 pounds or so because they don't attach to the handlebars like "standard" CETMAracks.

 "Are CETMAracks compatible with my bike?"

 For 5-rail racks, your handlebar height is a factor.
 Measure the distance between the top of your front wheel and the middle of your handlebars near the stem.
-If it's over 12 inches, let me know.
-I can customize your rack for no extra charge.
+If it's over 12 inches, consider a HALFrack, which doesn't attach to the handlebars at all.
 I design my racks to fit a broad range of bicycles, so your bike is likely compatible without any mods needed.
-For bikes with really tall handlebars, consider a HALFrack, which doesn't attach to the handlebars at all.

 Handlebar type: Some handlebars aren't compatible with CETMAracks handlebar brackets due to curvature near the stem.
 As far as I know, On-One Mary handlebars won't work.
 The distance between the "verticals" of the rack is 4 inches.
 If your handlebar doesn't have at least 4 inches of flat area there, you may need to swap them, or consider a HALFrack.
 Moustache bars work, but you'll need to bend the rack clamps a little.
 It can be done.

-Lawyer tabs: These are the annoying lips added to the dropouts of some front forks which are supposed to prevent the wheel from flying off if not bolted tight enough or whatever.
+Lawyer tabs: These are the annoying lips added to the dropouts of some front forks which are supposed to prevent the wheel from ejecting if not bolted tight enough or whatever.
 In some cases these tabs prevent the rack strut from laying flat against the fork dropout.
 If this is the case, you'll need to figure out a remedy with washers, a file, or a grinder.
 HERE is a crude example of what I'm talkin' 'bout.